Best Golf Irons for Mid Handicappers 2023

 TaylorMade Stealth Irons - - best golf iron for mid handicappers

 TaylorMade have gone the extra mile with the STEALTH irons.
-They’ve made a thinner and hotter face for more distance and speed.
+They’ve made a thinner and hotter face than their predecessor the SIM z Max for more distance and speed.
+The biggest difference however is the coloring and club head aesthetics.

 The sweet spot is so wide; it extends over almost the entire groove area so when you mishit the ball it still goes a long way and straight as an arrow.
 The offset on these irons is a lot more moderate than a lot of mid handicap irons and you don't feel like it's going to hit the ball way left.